alang100/NLP_to_Categorize_News_Articles/README.md

 4. [The code for the undersampling evaluation](NLP%20Undersampling%20Evaluation%20Code.ipynb)
 5. [The code for the Midsemester baseline](NLP_Project_Midsemester.ipynb)

+HTML files of the code are also available for download in this repository.
 Below are extracts from the final report for a quick reference of the project and results.
 Refer to the final report for more details.

 ### Abstract